Steve Trash: Career

 Trash performs internationally at theaters, fairs and festivals.
 Trash created the world’s first eco-friendly green magic set which is a little magic kit that can be used by children or adults.
 The magic kit is made of renewable bamboo and rubber tree wood, making it environmentally friendly.
 Recently, in 2013, Steve Trash and Kelvin Holly released an album called The Trash Tunes.
 He has recently created The Recycle Cycle which is a mobile recycling edu-station.
-He created this to promote and help children to understand the importance of keeping our earth clean and litter free.
+He created this to promote and help children to understand the importance of keeping the Earth clean and litter free.

 Steve Trash has entertained millions of kids around the world with his unique brand of eco-magic.
 Now, Steve brings his act to television in a series for children aged 6 – 10 that makes science fun!
-Science topics include ecosystems, food chains, soils and water cycles, weather and climate, the solar system, solar energy and more.
+Science topics include ecosystems, food chains, soils and water cycles, weather and climate, the Solar System, solar energy and more.